zzfux/pact-raw-result/README.md

 2) input NHWC, kernel NHWC, output NHWC
 3) input NHWC, kernel NCHW, output NHWC

-We do not notice layout transpose kernel in case 1 and 2; Only in case 3 algorithm2 we see the "nchwToNhwcKernel" transpose call.
+We do not notice layout transpose kernel call in case 1 and 2 where all three tensors have the same layout.

+Only in case 3 algorithm2 we see the "nchwToNhwcKernel" transpose call, where kernel layout are different from input and output tensor.